 This course covers methods used to solve mathematical problems on computer systems, including mathematical background and error analysis of solutions to non-linear equations; polynomial interpolations; integration and differentiation; quadrature methods; systems of equations and differential equations.
 Prerequisites: MATH 223 or 253; CSCI 161 or 125.
 Three credits.
-Offered 2020-2021 and in alternate years.
+Not offered 2021-2022; next offered 2022-2023.